- Water Schedule Overview

 You may want to generate a watering schedule for only a specific portion of a drawing, such as an area or phase of your project.
 In these cases, you can limit the schedule with the help of work areas.
-For more information, see our Work Areas and Irrigation Schedules page.
-For instructions on creating a Work Area, see our Work Areas page.
+For more information, see our Work Areas and Irrigation Schedules documentation.
+For instructions on creating a Work Area, see our Work Areas documentation.

 Critical Analysis is a report placed into your drawing that gives you the same information that was displayed after sizing the mainline.
 The Critical Analysis will list the POC number, the Flow Available, the Pressure Available, and a Design Analysis of the Maximum Station Flow, with the Residual (or leftover) Flow, the pressure loss to provide the Critical Station (most demanding valve), and the Residual (leftover) Pressure.